-When you realise your score is on the lower end of the scale, you’re likely to have two immediate thoughts after you’ve asked the obvious question of ‘how do I improve it?’
+When you realise your score is on the lower end of the scale, you’re likely to have two immediate thoughts after you’ve asked the obvious question of ‘how to improve my credit score?’
 The first is ‘how long is it going to take for me to grow my score’ and the second is ‘how hard will it be?’

-At Noddle, we get asked these questions all the time and unfortunately the response to both is that there is no definite answer.
-This is because it all depends on two important things:-
+At Noddle, we get asked these questions all the time.
+The response to both questions is that there is no definite answer – it varies from individual to individual.
+This is because it all depends on two important things:

 Why does what’s affecting my score influence how quickly and easily I can improve it?